-Like U.S. residents Expatriates are taxable on their worldwide income, they may however, be entitled to an exclusion of certain earned income (wages & self-employment income) earned outside the U.S. if they meet one of two tests.
-These tests are the Bona Fide Residence Test or the Physical Presence Test.
+Like U.S. residents, Expatriates are taxable on their worldwide income.
+They may, however, be entitled to an exclusion of certain earned income (wages and self-employment income) earned outside the U.S. if they meet one of these two tests: the Bona Fide Residence Test or the Physical Presence Test.

-Returns must often be filed even when no U.S. tax is due, as exemptions for earned income and the credits for any foreign taxes paid can only be claimed by filing a tax return.
+Returns must often be filed even when no U.S. tax is due since exemptions for earned income and the credits for any foreign taxes paid can only be claimed by filing a tax return.

 U.S. persons living outside the United States must also comply with both FBAR and FACTA filing requirements.
 The penalties for failure to do proper reporting under FBAR and FACTA can result in sizeable penalties which could match or even in some cases exceed the value of the unreported accounts; they can even result in criminal prosecutions.

 We are available to clients outside the U.S. by phone, Skype and email.
-Just because you live outside the U.S. does not mean you should not have U.S. accountants that not only know the law but who can also represent you in front of the IRS should the need arise.
-Need a Skype appointment just email us at Info@RMSAccounting.com or call us at 1-954-563-1269.
+Just because you live outside the U.S. does not mean you should not have U.S. accountants who not only know the law but who can also represent you in front of the IRS should the need arise.
+Need a Skype appointment ?
+Just email us at Info@RMSAccounting.com or call us at 1-954-563-1269.